 Making a decision with regard to a jersey can be a bit daunting.
 There are hundreds of choices with an equally diverse range in prices.

-The below tips will help you understand what it is your getting for your money and what a jersey can do for you and your ride.
+The below tips will help you understand what it is you're getting for your money and what a jersey can do for you and your ride.

 Believe it or not, but the first thing you should take into consideration is the fabric.
 In most cases you’ll find that cycling jerseys are made out of some variation of polyester.
 While you might be inclined to resist polyester and go with something like cotton, you’ll actually be sorry you did.
 Cotton can be extremely uncomfortable.
 It soaks up moisture (sweat) and keeps it near your body while riding.
 Polyester fabrics provide breathability and help to wick or pull the moisture away from your body so you don’t feel cold and wet as you are cycling.